tylerami/Housing-Price-ML/README.md

-# Western AI Housing Market ML Project
+# WESTERN-AI---Housing-Prices
- Implements SciKit-Learn, NumPy and Pandas to evaluate data using supervised machine learning and predict housing price fluctuations.
+Using the data provided in the csv files, predict the sale price of a house based on the features about the house